jcheng1203/pub-tips/content/tips/text-resize.md

 <table>
 	<tr>
 		<td class="gray"><strong>Paragraph text</strong></td>
 		<td>You create a box that contains all your text.
-As the name suggests, use paragraph text when you have multiple line of text (aka paragraphs).</td>
+As the name suggests, use paragraph text when you have multiple lines of text (aka paragraphs).<br/>
+			You must make sure you have the <span class="tool">Type</span> tool selected when you're resizing paragraph text, or else the text will distort.</td>
 	</tr>
 	<tr>
 		<td class="gray"><strong>Point text</strong></td>